Kilt, Holyrood tartan

 Your wife or girlfriend is the person who really counts.

-In fact, many women like seeing men in kilts, it seems, even if not always to the same degree, should it be their own husband.
-But there are examples on the internet where wives have talked reluctant husbands into kilt wearing.
+In fact, it seems that many women like to see men in kilts, even if not always to the same degree, if the man happens to be their husband.
+But there are examples on the internet where wives have convinced reluctant husbands to wear kilts.

-If she has concerns about you wearing a kilt these probably concentrate about how surroundings shall react (see below) but foremost whether you might have some secret agenda.
+If she has concerns about you wearing a kilt, she probably worries about how your surroundings will react (see below), but foremost, whether you might have some secret agenda.
 Should the kilt be just your first step into crossdressing?
 Could your next step be frilly skirts, blouses, dresses, and heels?

-Or should you have a secret wish to be a woman?
+Or might you have a secret wish to be a woman?

 Kilt on a red bench